SFB 1283, project

 Abstract: We study

-variational problems in generalised Sobolev-Orlicz
+variational problems in generalised

-spaces of differential forms.
-In
+Sobolev-Orlicz spaces of differential forms.

-construction is based on a Cantor type “singular set”.
+The construction is based on a Cantor type “singular set”.
 As the application

 we demonstrate the Lavrentiev for